yvesf/flask-mediabrowser/README.md

 # Compatibility

-The video stream is encoded as h.264 + AAC stream.
-Tested with
+The video stream is encoded as MPEG4-AVC video and AAC audio stream.
+That works in:

 * Google Chrome / Chromium
 * Android Stock "Browser"
+* Firefox with Media Source Extension (MSE), thus supporting h264/aac

 # Requirements